Best Image SEO Tools in 2025

 Best for high-traffic sites: Cloudinary handles everything from optimization to delivery through a CDN.
 The cost is justified when your image delivery needs are complex and volume is high.

 Best for developers: TinyPNG's API is the simplest to integrate into build pipelines and deployment workflows.
-Squoosh CLI works well for static site generators.
+With the official Squoosh CLI now deprecated, the community squoosh-cli forks still work for static site generators, but the TinyPNG or ImageOptim APIs are the more dependable long-term choice for automated builds.

-For most sites, the best approach is to combine a CMS plugin (ShortPixel or Imagify) for automatic optimization on upload with a build-step tool (Squoosh CLI or TinyPNG API) for any images processed outside the CMS.
+For most sites, the best approach is to combine a CMS plugin (ShortPixel or Imagify) for automatic optimization on upload with a build-step tool (the TinyPNG API, or a community Squoosh CLI fork) for any images processed outside the CMS.
 Add Cloudinary only if you need dynamic transformations and CDN delivery at scale.